-The two models are essentially different in their assumptions about the distribution of spores, though both are subsumed under the Diekmann-Thieme theory.
-Therefore. qualitative rather than quantitative consistency of the two models should be expected.
-Comparison of the results obtained bγ numerical analysis of the equations of the 'diffusion theory' and those presented by Kampmeijer and Zadoks (1977)confirms this opinion.
-The fundamental difference between the two models can be explained as follows.
+The two models are essentially different in their assumptions about the distribution of spores, though both are subsumed under the Diekmann-Thieme theory. gualitative than quantitative Therefore, rather consistency of the two models should be expected. results obtained numerical Comparison of the bv analysis of the equations of the 'diffusion theory' and those presented by Kampmeijer and Zadoks (1977)The confirms this opinion. fundamental difference between the two models can be explained as follows.
 The 'diffusion model' takes into account two processes that lead to a decrease of the density of air-borne spores with the distance from the plant of origin: (1)turbulent diffusion and (2) deposition with constant probability per unit of time.
 Diffusion and continuous deposition together lead to the Bessel form of the spore deposition density (Broadbent and Kendall, 1953; Van den Bosch et al., 1988a, b).
 EPIMUL assumes that all spores stay in the air for a fixed time during diffusion and that after that time they are suddenly deposited.